blakeblackshear/frigate-hass-integration/info.md

 - Switch entities

 ## Information on Frigate (Available as an Addon)
-A complete and local NVR designed for HomeAssistant with AI object detection.
+A complete and local NVR designed for Home Assistant with AI object detection.
 Uses OpenCV and Tensorflow to perform realtime object detection locally for IP cameras.

 Use of a [Google Coral Accelerator](https://coral.ai/products/) is optional, but highly recommended.
 The Coral will outperform even the best CPUs and can process 100+ FPS with very little overhead.